comp129/comp55/docs/labs/10-Timer.md

 For setting up and creating event handlers like `ActionListener` and `actionPerformed` you want to implement the `implements ActionListener` interface first.
-Then *right-click* the underlined class name to automatically add unimplemented methods. which would add the `actionPerformed` function.
+Then *right-click* the underlined class name to automatically add unimplemented methods.
+That IDE option will add the `actionPerformed` function to the class.
 Some example code would be as follows.

 ```java